jaltmayerpizzorno/signal_queue/README.md

 to use within a Python signal handler.

-If you attempt to use `queue.Queue` from within a (Python) signal handler, you will likely run into a deadlock as it uses a `threading.Lock` and the signal may be delivered a second time after that lock has been acquired, and thus attempt to acquire the lock again.
+If you attempt to use `queue.Queue` from within a (Python) signal handler, you will likely run into a deadlock: it uses a `threading.Lock` for thread safety, and a `Queue` operation may be interrupted for a signal delivery after the lock has been acquired.
+If the signal handler then attempts a `Queue` operation, it'll deadlock attempting to acquire the lock again.

-Starting a thread from a signal handler has the same issue, as starting it involves acquiring a lock or two.
+Starting a (Python) thread from a (Python) signal handler has the same issue, as starting it involves acquiring a lock or two.

 `signal_queue.Queue` makes use of the fact that Python signal handlers are only called from within the interpreter (i.e., can't interrupt native code).